spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 - Victoria for starting our lovely letter exchange and giving me something to look forward to every month
 - Kristoffer for the endless generosity and support and fierce dedication to creating space for the quiet, the gentle, and the overlooked.
 - Jacky for helping nurture and push little seedlings of ideas and the collaborations that always manage to surprise with delight
-- Alice, Mark, and Max (and my classmates in SFPC's Solidarity Infrastructures) for teaching me about how to move in concert with others, to create space for others, and to be *in service of*
+- Alice, Mark, and Max (and my classmates in Solidarity Infrastructures) for teaching me about how to move in concert with others, to create space for others, and to be *in service of*
 - Jess for weaving a force of care and whimsical wonder, for the silliness to picking up a door off the street and carrying it across SF hills.
 - Riley for being my Taiwan buddy and always creating a space for laughter and joy
 - Raymond for always believing in me and providing a calm space to evaluate